Where it all started

 During the latter period of Fool Time’s history (1986-93) Richard Ward attempted to secure better premises and a more secure financial position.
-He had used his family home to secure bank loans but faced an uphill struggle persuading the Arts Council to fund anything but short term community projects because they didn’t classify circus as an art from and did not fund any training schools.
+He had used his family home to secure bank loans but faced an uphill struggle persuading the Arts Council to fund anything but short-term community projects because they didn’t classify circus as an art form and did not fund any training schools.
 It was only after one of many financial crises that the Arts Council agreed to a limited amount of core funding.
 Ward found Fool Time a new home in a derelict Victorian school in Kingswood, on the edge of Bristol.
 Large amounts of funding were applied for, partly to the Arts Council but mainly to the Foundation for Sport and the Arts, a precursor to the National Lottery.
 All looked hopeful and in 1992 classes began at the new site while a Physical Theatre course was held at St Paul’s.
-This hope however was short lived as unforeseen costs mounted and funders pulled out.
+This hope however was short-lived as unforeseen costs mounted and funders pulled out.
 Finally, at a crucial funding meeting in April 1993, Fool Time was passed over and insolvency seemed imminent.
 Frantic attempts were made far and wide to try and find benefactors or other sources of income but it proved impossible to raise the amount needed.
 Fool Time was forced to close with teachers being asked to work without pay for the last few months.